Encyclopedia of fire safety

 Datasheet:

-The choice fell on this atmega quite by accident. on one forum where energy-efficient projects were discussed, in the comments came across advice to use exactly the 168th atmega.
+The choice fell on this atmega quite by accident. on one forum where energy-efficient projects were discussed, in the comments I got advice to use exactly the 168th atmega.

-However, I had to tinker to find such a board, since all the lots were often littered with 328 atmegs at a frequency of 16 MHz, operating from 5V.
+However, I had to tinker to find such a board, since very often all the lots were inundated with 328 atmegas at a frequency of 16 MHz, operating from 5V.
 For my project, such characteristics were redundant and inconvenient from the very beginning, the search became more complicated.

-As a result, I came across a 3.3-volt version of the Pro Mini on the Atmega 168PA on eBay, and not just a simple Chinese one, but under the RobotDyn brand from a Russian developer.
+As a result, I came across a 3.3-volt version of the Pro Mini on Atmega 168PA on eBay, and not just a Chinese one, but under the RobotDyn brand from a Russian developer.
 Yes, I, too, at first, like you, had a grain of doubt.
 But in vain.
-When the project was already assembled, and AliExpress introduced a mandatory paid delivery for cheap goods (after which the parcels were lost much more often), then later I ordered the usual Pro Mini Atmega168 (without PA) 3.3V 8MHz.
-I experimented a little with the power-saving modes with both boards, flashing a special sketch into each, immersing the microcontroller in the maximum power-saving mode, and this is what happened:
+When the project was already assembled, and AliExpress introduced a mandatory paid delivery for cheap goods (after which parcels began to be lost much more often), then later I ordered a regular Pro Mini Atmega168 (without PA) 3.3V 8MHz.
+I experimented a little with power saving modes with both boards, flashing into each a special sketch that immersed the microcontroller in the maximum power saving mode and this is what happened:

-In the case of the RobotDyn board, the bundle is somewhat different - this is Atmega168PA + - here we have used another LDO stabilizer, whose characteristics in terms of energy saving turned out to be more pleasant:
+In the case of the board from RobotDyn, the connection is already somewhat different - this is Atmega168PA + - another LDO stabilizer is already used here, whose characteristics in terms of energy saving turned out to be more pleasant:

-I did not solder it, so I cannot say how much Atmega168PA consumes current in its pure form.
-In this case, I had enough ~ 250μA when powered by a Nokia lithium battery.
-However, if you solder AMS1117 from the NoName "of the motherboard, then the ATmega168 is an ordinary one, in its pure form, as I said above, it consumes 20μA.
+I did not solder it, so I cannot say how much current the Atmega168PA consumes in its pure form.
+In this case, I had ~250uA when powered by a Nokia lithium battery.
+However, if you unsolder the AMS1117 with the NoName "of the Moscow board, then the ATmega168 is ordinary, in its pure form, as I said above, consumes 20uA.

 Neoway M590E module